A sleeping woman was woken by a sharp jab of pain and found she was being eaten by a mouse.

 Julian said: “The SUPERPROOF service made a lot of sense to us.
 The person who came to survey the properties clearly knew what he was doing, which gave us confidence.
 Then, when the SUPERPROOF technician came, he was very professional and worked very hard.

 “Since the work has been done, we have not seen any more mice.
-Having the certified one-year guarantee is a great help, both for us, and for the landlords, who knew their money would not be wasted, and we have a long-term solution.”
+Having the certified 6-month certified guarantee is a great help, both for us, and for the landlords, who knew their money would not be wasted, and we have a long-term solution.”

 Sara had been so upset by the mice infestation she had thought they might have to leave the flat.
 Now the mouse proofing carried out by SUPERPROOF has changed all that.